 The number of log data sets

 All log data sets processed in the normal (nonsimulation) mode are recorded in the archive history file so that PACLOG can determine whether a particular original log data set has been processed previously.

 After all archive logs in the BSDS have been processed and recorded in the archive history file, you do not normally need to continue to use the LIMIT.
-For more information and examples of the use of the LIMIT option, see Global options and Examples of PACLOG JCL.
+For more information and examples of the use of the LIMIT option, see Global option descriptions and Examples of PACLOG JCL.

 Log data sets processed in simulation mode are optionally recorded in the archive history file.
-For information about the SIMULATE option, see Global options.
+For information about the SIMULATE option, see Global option descriptions.

 Deciding which copies to make and when